idaholab/virtual_test_bed/doc/content/sfr/ebr2_x447_dp11/dp11_data_integration.md

        caption=Time and axial dependent outer surface temperature profile for pin DP11. style=display: block;margin-left:auto;margin-right:auto;width:50%;

-Due to the existence of the dummy pins and pin reconstitution in the experiment X447, BISON's intrinsic coolant channel models (i.e., the generic [`CoolantChannelAction`](https://mooseframework.inl.gov/bison/source/actions/CoolantChannelAction.html) and the specific [`SodiumCoolantChannel`](https://mooseframework.inl.gov/bison/source/materials/SodiumCoolantChannelMaterial.html)) might not make best prediction, especially when the neighboring fuel pins have dissimilar power profiles.
+Due to the existence of the dummy pins and pin reconstitution in the experiment X447, BISON's intrinsic coolant channel models (i.e., the generic [`CoolantChannelAction`](https://mooseframework.inl.gov/bison/source/actions/CoolantChannelAction.html) and the specific [`SodiumCoolantChannel`](https://mooseframework.inl.gov/bison/source/materials/SodiumCoolantChannelMaterial.html)) might not make the best prediction, especially when the neighboring fuel pins have dissimilar power profiles.
 In that case, time-varying cladding outer surface temperature available in the FIPD database, which is calculated by thermal hydraulics code SuperEnergy2 [!citep](BASEHORE1980SE2), is used directly as the temperature boundary conditions (see [dp11_odtemp]).

 The time-varying cladding outer surface temperature is provided as a single CSV file for Pin DP11, which can also be read by [`FIPDAxialProfileFunction`](https://mooseframework.inl.gov/bison/source/functions/FIPDAxialProfileFunction.html).